How often do you look up at the stars?

 - The folks at tower 3 would be really frustrated that they are not already at tower 8.
 (This is the impatience that we experience).

 - Most of the folks on the lift would be comparing themselves with the skiers down below.
 Are they skiing better or worse?
-Do they have better skis, how about the helmet or the goggles?
+Do they have better skis?
+How about their helmets or goggles?
 (They are the people who do not think that they are perfect the way they are).

-- Some would even have a good laugh watching others wipe out, which in the ski world is called “yard sale”.
-(They are the people who need to make fun of others to cover up their own feelings of inadequacy)
+- Some would even have a good laugh watching others wipe out which in the ski world is called a “yard sale”.
+(They are the people who need to make fun of others to cover up their own feelings of inadequacy).